meshery/meshery/CONTRIBUTING.md

 1. Open a pull request (in your web browser) against the master branch on https://github.com/layer5io/meshery.
 -->

-In order to contribute updates to Meshery, please follow the fork and pull request workflow described [here](./git-workflow.md).
+In order to contribute to Meshery, please follow the fork-and-pull request workflow described [here](./git-workflow.md).

 <!--
 ## <a name="sync-to-master">Keep local branch up to HEAD on master</a>